dccuchile/wefe/doc/user_guide_measurement.rst

 RIPA's advantages are its interpretability, and its relative robustness compared to WEAT with regard to how the relation vector is defined.

+This metric follows the following steps:

+1. The input is the word vectors for a pair of target word sets, and an attribute set.
+   Example: Target Set A (Masculine), Target Set B (Feminine), Attribute Set (Career).
+2. Calculate the difference between the word vector of a pair of target set words.
+3. Calculate the dot product between this difference and the attribute word vector.
+4. Return the average RIPA score across all attribute words, and the average RIPA score for each target pair for an attribute set.